 Please view on a screen larger than 13 inches.

-2017-18 saw a strong exhibitions programme which featured inspiring partnerships with local communities, arts bodies and educational organisations.
+2017/18 saw a strong exhibitions programme which featured inspiring partnerships with local communities, arts bodies and educational organisations.
 Particular highlights include the opening exhibition at Dunfermline Carnegie Library & Galleries which was aptly named “We Made It!”
 The display presented the many projects – from archaeology to capturing stories for our oral history archive – that went in to the making of the new Dunfermline Museum.
 It also celebrated the huge contribution made by the 400+ volunteers who helped us realise the DCL&G dream.
-Take a virtual tour for yourself here.

 After winning numerous accolades, including Edinburgh Architectural Association’s Building of the Year and Large Project of the Year awards in April 2017, then scooping the prestigious RIAS Andrew Doolan Award for Building of the Year, DCL&G is now established as a high profile gateway tourist attraction in the heart of Dunfermline’s Heritage Quarter.
-As a key partner in the Dunfermline Heritage Tourism Partnership and through the catalyst of DCL&G, the Trust has played a significant role in securing external funding for developing the town and area’s tourism further over the next three years.
-We are at the forefront of expanding volunteering in the quarter with tourism partners through our Volunteering Development Officer.
+As a key partner in the Dunfermline Heritage Tourism Partnership, and through the catalyst of DCL&G, the Trust has played a significant role in securing external funding for developing the town and area’s tourism further over the next three years.
+We are at the forefront of expanding volunteering in the quarter, supporting our tourism partners through our Volunteering Development Officer.